trialspark/enzyme-context/packages/enzyme-context-apollo/README.md

 2. Wrong data types

-   If you call a mutation or pass parameters to a query, you need to make sure that the data passed in exactly matched the schema, otherwise your mock function won't get called.
+   If you call a mutation or pass arguments to a query, you need to make sure that the data passed in matches the schema data types, otherwise your mock function won't get called.
-   For example, if you pass in a null argument where your schema is expecting a defined value, the call will silently fail and your mock won't get called.
+   For example, if you pass in a null argument where your schema is expecting a defined value, the call will silently fail and your mock won't get run.

 3. Not waiting for results

-   The apollo client / mock GraphQL backend operate asynchronously, so when a new query or mutation is made, you have to wait before it is completed.
+   The apollo client / mock GraphQL backend operate asynchronously, so when a new query or mutation is made, you can't expect it to be sychronously completed and must instead wait for it to finish.

    Ideally, your component has a prop that returns a promise that is completed when your mutation completes.
    In that case, you can simply `await` that promise: